 Clearly the skills Ellen gained through the Skyline Program have equipped her well for life beyond high school.

 Ellen is currently studying 2nd year Commerce and Business Information Systems (majoring in Accounting) at Monash University.
 She is a Business Economics PAL Program Ambassador where she mentors first year students.
 She is also a Cadet in the DOXA Cadetship Program.
-Ellen also works in the International Assignments Solutions team.
+Ellen also works in the Global Mobility Team.